benjiazhang/CS231N-Final-Project-PPG-Based-Stress-Classification-via-Scalogram-Representation/README.md

 * All windows from a given subject remain within the same fold.
 * Validation metrics are recorded from the epoch with the highest validation F1 score within each fold.
 * The final hyperparameter ranking is based on the mean fold performance reported in `cv_summary.csv`.

+## Acknowledgments

+Developed for Stanford CS231N.
+Built on PyTorch, torchvision, timm, and scikit-learn, with cloud GPU training via Modal.